Confidentiality for Service Users

-Occasionally we may use publically available sources to build a profile of you based on the postcode you provide.
-This can help us to contact you with relevant communications and to make any requests for support at an appropriate level.
-We will not sell or rent your data with anyone and may only share it occasionally with reputable third parties to try to ensure accuracy of data by checking it against publicly available sources.
+We will not sell or rent your data to anyone and may only share it occasionally with reputable third parties to try to ensure accuracy of data by checking it against publicly available sources.

 We will hold your information safely to ensure that we can respect your preferences for being contacted by us.
 We will also hold data to fulfil statutory obligations e.g. for Gift Aid.

 In order to identify, interview and then appoint applicants to posts according to the best recruitment practice to which the charity aspires, we carefully manage personal data about applicants.
 We do this according to data protection law and best practice as expressed in our recruitment policy and procedures.
 We use our legitimate interest as the legal basis for this processing except where we ask for your consent as specified below.
 We also have a legal obligation to ensure equal opportunities and that you have the right to work in UK.

 How we collect your data, and what we collect